nyuutsu/dad-guide/src/client-view/create-client/client-contacts.md

 Primary Contact Field

-or, You can choose to ‘Use Client As Contact’ for the Primary Contact, if the client is his or her own Primary Contact or, you can complete a contact search for a different individual.
+You can choose to ‘Use Client As Contact’ for the Primary Contact, if the client is his or her own Primary Contact or, you can complete a contact search for a different individual.
 DAD will search the database for that person.
 If the contact search results list the correct individual, you can select that record.
 Otherwise, you can select “Add